What is Zingo?

 Zingo is a free, automated service that allows you to submit your recurring payments to the credit bureaus so you receive credit for payments that are not traditionally included on your credit report.

 Unlike traditional information included on your credit report – like mortgages and credit cards – Zingo brings you a new way to build or enhance your score without incurring additional debt.
-Sign up now and watch your score soar!

 How does Zingo work?